dwjoyce/pythonbook/Asking questions.rst

 ---------
 1. Ask the user's name.
 Print it out a 100 times.

 2. Ask the user's name and a number.
-Print it out that number of times.
-You will need to convert the number string to an integer using the ``int`` function.
+Print out the name that number of times.
+You will need to convert the number string to an integer using the ``int`` function before repeating the name string.

 3. Expand on the sumup.py program we did in the chapter so that it also prints out the second number subtracted from the first, the first divided by the second, and both numbers muliplied together.
 To save on typing, you can modify your sumup.py program we did in the chapter above.